-This Environmental Study Report (ESR) documents the planning and design process leading to the selection of the Preferred Design Concept for the Facility and is anticipated to be submitted for public review in mid 2024.
+This Environmental Study Report (ESR) documents the planning and design process leading to the selection of the Preferred Design Concept for the Facility and was submitted for public review from August 13 until September 11, 2024.
 Utilities Kingston is currently undertaking a separate business case analysis of the proposed Facility.
 It is anticipated that a decision on whether the Project should proceed could be made by the end of 2024.
 If the Project is recommended to proceed, Phase 5: Project Implementation will be initiated in 2025 with an anticipated timeline for the Facility to obtain additional approvals and be constructed over approximately 5 years and be operational in 2030.